scampi/gosparqled/README.md

 - `RecommendationQuery` in the `autocompletion` namespace

     It takes in the SPARQL query with the character `<` indicating the position in the query to auto-complete.
-It returns a processed SPARQL query, which can then be sent to the SPARQL endpoint in order to retrieve the recommendations.
+It returns the processed SPARQL query, which can then be sent to the SPARQL endpoint in order to retrieve the possible recommendations.
 The recommendations are bound to the variable `?POF`.